zqp542375/drl_contract_data_preparation/README.md

 - The symbolic execution traces of each contract are available.

 To collect data for the small dataset:

+Make sure the configuration for this small dataset is uncommented in config.py
 ```
 run rl_small_dataset_data_preparation.py
 ```

 Collect data for the sGuard dataset:
+Make sure the configuration for this dataset is uncommented in config.py
 ```
 run rl_sGuard_data_preparation.py
 ```